What Does a Music Producer Do?

 1. Learn Different Genres of Music

 The very best music producers working today are well-versed in all aspects of the recording studio and different genres of music as well.
 Hip hop, rock, and pop are all created in the same sphere, so being able to move between different types of music is definitely helpful.
 And getting those skills only comes with experience.
-This also helps you find out what type of music producer you are while at the same time building out your portfolio.
+This also helps you find out what type of music producer you are while at the same time building out your music production catalog or portfolio.

 2. Grow Your Music Production Skills

 For a music producer starting out, this kind of experience can’t be learned from a book or inside a classroom.
 Yes, you can learn to be a music producer by attending a four-year university or trade school although most schools will have you go through the same curriculum as one for performance students.
 Furthermore, four year schools can be cost-prohibitive, time-consuming, or too academic for some.
 It’s a creative industry, shouldn’t there be some creativity involved?
+A great way to grow your music production skills is to build your portfolio.

 3. Find a Music Production Mentor

 We feel the best way to become a music producer is to hang around a bonafide music producer, someone who makes their living in the profession.
 Mentoring programs, such as the music production programs offered by the Recording Connection, offer many advantages for those who wish to learn to be music producers.
-In our programs, you learn the skills of music production while working hands-on in a real professional recording studio.
+In our programs, you learn music production while working hands-on in a real professional recording studio.
 And unlike recording schools, mentoring programs often give participants the chance to make their own hours.
 This is great news for anyone who needs to work a day job while pursuing their dreams.

 4. Make the Most of Your Opportunities